Skip to content

 leave_room() Leave the current room.

-set_ready() Signal readiness in the lobby.
+set_ready() Signal readiness in the lobby; this does not start the game.

-send_game_data(data: serde_json::Value) Send arbitrary JSON game data.
+send_game_data(data: serde_json::Value) Send protocol-reliable JSON game data.

 request_authority(become: bool) Request or release room authority.